HookRace/hookrace-web/www/_posts/2014-07-07-what-is-hookrace.markdown

 - Easily interfaces C libraries (compiles to C)
 - Clean and powerful metaprogramming

-On this blog I will report about my progress in the development of HookRace and my current Nimrod adventures.
+On this blog I will report about my progress in the development of HookRace and my current Nim adventures.